Caoimhín Agyarko

-Caoimhín Agyarko Hynes is an Irish professional boxer who held the WBA International middleweight title in 2021.
-He is the current WBA International light middleweight champion which he has held since 2022.
+Caoimhín Agyarko Hynes is an Irish professional boxer who held the WBA International middleweight title in 2021 and the WBA International super-welterweight title in 2022.
+He has held the European version of the WBA Continental super welterweight title since 2023.

 Early life

 Agyarko was born in Croydon, England and is from Belfast.
-His mother's side of the family is from Turf Lodge, Belfast and he fought with Holy Trinity boxing club, Belfast as a child and young man.
+His mother's side of the family is from Turf Lodge, Belfast, while his father is from Ghana.
+Agyarko fought with Holy Trinity boxing club, Belfast, as a child and young man.

 In 2017, at age 20, Agyarko was attacked by a gang in Belfast.
 A fight occurred and he was hospitalised with a gash down the side of his face and neck that was life-threatening.

 Boxing career

 Agyarko is a middleweight orthodox boxer and is signed with Matchroom Boxing with Eddie Hearn.

 His goal is to become the first ever black, Irish world champion boxer.